neeltom92/infrastructure-modules/README.md

 infrastructure-modules

-added the eks details as well
-semantic version details are present in the workflows folder
+added the eks details as well, semantic version details are referenced from : https://svdoscience.com/2020-10-31/versioning-with-semantic-release